Tikkun Olam (Healing the World)

 Tikkun Olam (Repairing the World) is one of the basic tenets of Reform Judaism.
 Beth Ahabah serves this tradition with engagement in a wide variety of social action projects that support and improve the community.
 The mission of the Council for Social Justice is to provide ongoing opportunities for congregants to participate in social action activities and advocacy that benefit the Richmond Jewish and general community.
 We invite you to get involved.

 The primary focus of the Tikkun Olam Committee for the coming year will be on establishing a partnership between CBA and HomeAgain, a rapid rehousing program for individuals and families experiencing the crisis of homelessness.
 We will bring the story of HomeAgain to the congregation and will be sharing the many avenues available for congregants to volunteer for HomeAgain.
-Look for more information on the HomeAgain page in the future
+To find out more about HomeAgain and volunteer opportunities follow this link to the HomeAgain page.

 Bridging RVA 2016 Christmas Dinner